22dylan/22dylan.github.io/_pages/about.md

 Note:
 ------
 This website is a work in progress.
-The template for this website was obtained from [Academic Pages template](https://github.com/academicpages/academicpages.github.io) (many thanks to the authors), and is hosted on [GitHub pages](https://pages.github.com/).
+The template for this website was obtained from [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and is hosted on [GitHub pages](https://pages.github.com/).